 - Volunteer Free (1 year): FREE (These cards cannot be used in a paid food service positions.)

 Ohio Level One Food Safety

-The Ohio LEVEL ONE food safety certification is a statewide requirement for all Persons-in-Charge (PIC) or shift leader.
-Each PIC will have to take a county approved food safety course, and successfully pass their test.
+The Ohio LEVEL ONE food safety certification is a statewide requirement for all Persons-in-Charge (PIC) or shift leaders.
+Each PIC will have to take a county approved food safety course, and successfully pass the test.

 The LEVEL ONE certification should cost only $10-$20.

 To save any headaches on finding courses, we wanted to share this really neat tool for all those who want an Ohio LEVEL ONE certification.

 Since LEVEL ONE food safety requirements vary depending on which county you’re working in, use this search query to find exactly what course to take.

 Other than that, all other valuable information regarding the Ohio Level One Food Safety Requirement can be found here.

 Ohio Food Safety Level Two